deinsoftware/swpm/README.md

 ### How infer the Package Manager?

-`swpm` search some characteristics following this order.
+`swpm` and `swpx` search some characteristics following this order.

 | Icon | Stage    |
 | :--: | ------------------------------------------------------------ |